abelsquidhead/set-azure-appservice-connectionstring/README.md

 # set-azure-appservice-connectionstring

-This action sets a connection string value in an Azure App Service settings
+This action sets a connection string value in an Azure App Service settings.
+This action works for both windows and ubuntu vms.

 ## Usage